liveahero-wiki/liveahero-wiki.github.io/guide/training.md

 ## Relation Enhancement

-You can increase the relation by using the Training Band item.
+You can increase the relation by using the {% include item.html id=30 %}.
 Higher relation level with the sidekick and the hero will have increased perimeter on the hero.
 Also, sidekicks with a relation level 50 and higher and higher with the hero will gain a special skill, known as the Equipment Skill.